Discovering equations from data: symbolic regression in dynamical systems: Results and discussions

 \section{Results and discussions}

-Using the aforementioned parameters and applying the symbolic regression models to the datasets from Section \ref{subsec_A_synth_data}, the results in Table \ref{tab:general dynamics results} and \ref{tab:epi results} were obtained.
-For all the following tables, dynamic systems whose structural forms were correctly identified, when compared to the original equations, are marked with a ``check mark" (\checkmark), while approximations or incorrect descriptions to these systems are left without those markings.
-The optimal parameters employed for each model can be found in the appendix on Tables \ref{tab:parameters_1st} and \ref{tab:parametros_epi}.
+Following the specifications of \autoref{sec:methodology}, the results in Table \ref{tab:general dynamics results} and \ref{tab:epi results} were obtained.
+For all the tables shown below, dynamic systems whose structural forms were correctly identified, when compared to the original equations, are marked with a ``check mark" (\checkmark), while approximations or incorrect descriptions to these systems are left without these markings.

-Determining the structural form of the dynamics of a given system is a challenging task, also requiring fine tuning of the algorithms and quality data.
-Even so, \autoref{tab:overall results all models} shows that all employed symbolic regression models demonstrated at least sufficient capability of identifying the symbolic representations of the several dynamic systems, specially when considering their effectiveness in the description of structural forms from epidemiological dynamics.
+The results show that all employed symbolic regression models, except for ODEFormer and AI Feynman, demonstrated sufficient capability to identify the symbolic representations of the majority of dynamical systems investigated, specially when considering their effectiveness in the description of structural forms from epidemiological dynamics.

-Table \ref{tab:general dynamics results} shows that PySR was the top performing algorithms across the board, successfully identifying correct structural form of all systems, and six of them without significant difference, making this algorithm the most versatile and accurate of all the ones tested.
+PySR was the best performing algorithm in all aspects, successfully identifying the correct structural form of all systems, and all but one with significant differences in the resulting parameters, making this algorithm the most versatile and accurate of all those tested.

-The second best performing method was PyKAN, which also identified the equations of all systems correctly, however with fewer of them without significant differences.
-Although the semi-supervised method does produce worse results according to the metrics in \autoref{fig:metrics}, it is more accurate when describing the equations of motion of a system.
-Moreover, the model proved to be more sensitive to the parameters used during the search: while stronger regularization favors the recovery of the approximate structural form, in some cases it appears to hinder parameter optimization.
+PySINDy and PyKAN also identified all systems, but not as accurately when considering the results of the Wilcoxon test, with PyKAN obtaining SIR's system of equations without significant differences.
+Although these methods produce slightly inferior results according to \autoref{fig:r2}, they prove to be sufficiently accurate in describing the system's equations of motion.
+However, it is worth noting that they were more sensitive to changes in the parameter used during the search: while in KAN stronger regularization favors the recovery of the approximate structural form, in some cases it seems to hinder parameter optimization.
+In PySINDy, on the other hand, optimizing regularization parameters may be the solution to this problem.

-AI-Feynman, also an semi-supervised method, was accurate with the description of five systems, only missing complete system identification by having significant differences on the Wilcoxon test for one system (Lotka-Volterra).
-Overall, the method only failed to recover the correct structural form of the chaotic Lorenz dynamics and the compartmental models SIS, SEIRD, and SIRS.
-However, it proved to be the most suitable for identifying the SEIR model, for which no statistically significant differences were detected.
-Together with PyKAN's result, this points to such methods having an use case when at least the main properties, constraints and parameters of the system are known, as these algorithms benefit greatly from prior, in-domain knowledge.